becoming someone else on purpose

 this is about the afterlife of unlived lives

-I once wanted to become a surgeon.
-I was thirteen, poor, and captivated, fascinated and totally hypnotized by the human body.
+I wanted to become a surgeon like I had never wanted anything.
+I was thirteen maybe, very poor, and captivated, fascinated and totally hypnotized by the human body.
 Lungs, liver, pancreas: entire constellations flickering beneath skin, so mysterious and so precise.
-I didn’t want to save people as much as I wanted to understand them, cut through flesh not to harm, but to map the ghost that lived inside.
+Everything in the exact places it needed to be.
+I didn’t want to save people as much as I wanted to understand them.

-I’ve forgotten nearly everything I ever learned or read about becoming a surgeon, maybe because forgetting feels safer than remembering I ever wanted it.
+I’ve forgotten nearly everything I ever learned or read about becoming a surgeon, maybe because forgetting feels safer than remembering I ever wanted the dream.

 I think some people live their entire lives in ankylosis with their former selves.

-We grieve the dramatic deaths.
-The loud ones.
+We grieve the dramatic and the loud deaths.
 The things taken by illness, by war, by betrayal.
-But we don’t talk enough about the soft deaths.
-The ones we allow.
+But we don’t talk enough about the soft deaths all around us.
+The ones we allow ourselves.
 The dreams we outgrow, or abandon, or misplace on a Tuesday afternoon between a delayed bus and a polite corporate failure.

 I often find myself circling back to the human anatomy, to trees, to God, like these are the only languages I speak fluently and everything else is stuck in translation.
 Somewhere along the way, I stopped wanting to hold a scalpel.
 But I still write like I’m dissecting something.

-And yet, this half medical and half mythical vocabulary, has become my lens.
-I don’t write to resolve grief, I write only to frame it in a language I can survive.
+And yet, this half medical and half mythical vocabulary, has become my lens to look at the world.
+I don’t write to resolve grief, I write only to frame it in a language I can survive and hope to understand it later when I forget everything else.

 There’s a passage in the Rigved where god Prajapati carves the universe out of himself, splitting open his own body to make the stars.
 I’ve always loved that image.
 That to create something meaningful, you must lose something intimate.
 Maybe that’s what happens when dreams expire.
 Maybe they don’t vanish.
 Maybe they become the raw material for whatever comes next.

 We are not taught to treat expiration as transformation by our school and through medical degrees.
-We are taught to see it as failure and to forget that compost is not waste.
+We are taught to see it as failure.

 In this sense, I did not lose the dream of becoming a surgeon.
 I transfigured it.
 I conduct surgeries now with language.
-I explore inner worlds not through incisions and stitches, but through metaphors.
+I explore inner worlds through metaphors.

 I didn’t become a surgeon.